-The past few weeks has seen the endless parade of deviants being outed in Hollywood and government.
-This nuking of the swamp is long overdue and hopefully marks permanent change, but in-depth discussion of all that has occurred is lacking.
-I know this is a bit off-topic for me, but for those who are interested, what follows are some reflections on what has been debated in the media.
+We have seen an endless parade of deviants being outed in Hollywood and government.
+This draining of the swamp is long overdue and hopefully marks permanent change, but in-depth discussion is still lacking.
+What follows are some reflections on what has been unfolding in the media.

-The “deviant of the day” in the media has been more than troubling.
-The part that people have quickly forgotten is how the behavior of many of these people was an “open secret” — an oxymoron if there ever was one.
+The “deviant of the day” in the media has been more than troubling on its own.
+The part that people have quickly forgotten is that the behavior of many of these people was an “open secret” — an oxymoron if there ever was one.
 Even to the point that jokes were made on television shows.
 The lurid history of politicians was no secret either.

 Yet for years, people laughed and looked the other way.
 There should be moral outrage of this, but there has been little.